magicdawn/impress-router/README.md

 ```

-Em, use on all request:
+use middleware on all requests:

 ```js
 var app = new (require('koa'))();